justindrees/prop-assignment3/README.md

 http://duke-pl-course.github.io/blog/2013/01/15/setting-up-sublime-text-2/

-Example on how to build SWI-Prolog in Sublime: http://stackoverflow.com/questions/19647851/swi-prolog-plugin-on-sublime-build-error
+Here's an example on how to build SWI-Prolog in Sublime: http://stackoverflow.com/questions/19647851/swi-prolog-plugin-on-sublime-build-error

 Tutorial for SWI-Prolog